IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_IgniteUI_for_jQuery_controls.md

 		width: "200px"
 	});
 ```
-When using IgniteUI MVC Wrappers `locale` option,which is of type object, for igGrid, igTreeGrid and igHierarachicalGrid can be set vie both lambda expression and string.
+When using %%ProductNameMVC%% `locale` option,which is of type object, for igGrid, igTreeGrid and igHierarachicalGrid can be set vie both lambda expression and string.
 For all other controls is set only via string.

 **In Razor:**